arie222/ProgrammingAssignment3/README.md

 ## Course 3 README
 # This file describes the process used to create the finalproduct.csv tidy dataset

+Note: The .R file submitted is a function that requires 4 inputs in this order: the path of the test data, the path of the training data, the path of the features.txt file, the desired output path of the final dataset.

 1. Read in all the test and training data.
 This includes the data with measurements, the activity number, and the subject number.
 2. Column merge the 3 files for test and training data separately.
 3. Row merge the full test and training data.